 Software license compliance is simply complying or adhering to the rules and regulations of usage and distribution outlined in the license while using the software.
 A software license is a legal contract that an organization agrees to in order to use software.
 Software publishers periodically conduct software compliance audits to check if the software licensing agreements are followed.

-Desktop Central - A Fast and Safe Software Audit tool
+Endpoint Central - A Fast and Safe Software Audit tool

 Software publishers such as Adobe or Microsoft periodically audit their clients' environments to detect, control, and prevent piracy, copyright infringement, and illegal use of software.
 To fail one of these software license audits could mean irreversible damage to a business' reputation, hefty fines, and potential legal action.
 A software audit tool can manage software licenses and help enterprises avoid the consequences of failing a compliance audit, and ensure software license compliance at all times.